 Here, the article summarizes the steps that are necessary to help you choose, as much as possible, a qualified school that maintains an F-1 valid identity.

-Step one: Make sure the school is a SEVP (Student and Exchange Visitor Program) certified school under the DHS (National Security Agency).
+Step one: Make sure the school is a SEVP (Student and Exchange Visitor Program) certified school under the DHS (United States Department of Homeland Security).

 In theory, a school wants to have the right to approve F-1 students entering school and has the right to issue I-20s, so the school needs to pass the DHS’s audit and certification.
 The school’s Certification Status (Certification Status) can be found on DHS’s website at the address here.